uc-r/Intro-R/docs/Case Study/01-case-study-solutions.md

 -----

-## Exercise 7
+## Exercise 6

-Use a line graph to plot total sales value by `date`.
+Use a line graph to plot total sales value by `date` (I have included a mutate statement that parses the YYY-MM-DD from the `transaction_timestamp` variable and names it `date`).
 What kind of patterns do you find?

 This question is designed to strengthen your ability to use `dplyr`